IgorBelyi/graphql-spec/spec/Section 4 -- Introspection.md

   There must be at least one and they must have unique names.
   - Accepts the argument `includeDeprecated` which defaults to {false}.
 If {true}, deprecated enum values are also returned.
+- `directiveAnnotations` must return the set of exposed directives annotating this enum declaration as a list of `__DirectiveUse`.
 - All other fields must return {null}.

 **Input Object**